Venice film fest, opening this week, is still a cinema lifeline

 LONDON/ROME Saverio Costanzo, the Italian director of the New York City-set low-budget drama "Hungry Hearts" that will compete for the top prize at the Venice Film Festival opening this week, sees the exposure his film will get as a godsend.

-"For a movie like this a festival is crucial," Costanzo, who said he made the movie for under 1 million euros (0.8 million pounds), told Reuters.
+"For a movie like this a festival is crucial," Costanzo, who said he made the movie for under 1 million euros (1.32 million US dollar), told Reuters.

 "We need the festival to make a buzz so people know about the film and Venice is a festival that is full of passion."